Joe Burgess: Sydney Roosters

 Before the 2015 season began, Burgess confirmed he would be heading to Australia in 2016 to play in the National Rugby League with the Sydney Roosters on a three-year contract.
 On his début, he scored both Roosters tries in their 42–10 loss to the South Sydney Rabbitohs.
-In 2016, Burgess joined the Sydney Roosters, On 31 July 2016, Burgess played one game for The North Sydney Bears in The Intrust Super Premiership NSW after he was dropped by Souths for poor form.
+On 31 July 2016, Burgess played one game for The North Sydney Bears in The Intrust Super Premiership NSW after he was dropped by Souths for poor form.
 Burgess went on to score a first half hat trick as Norths defeated Wyong 34-10.
 Midway through the 2016 season it was announced that Burgess would be returning to Wigan in 2017.

 South Sydney Rabbitohs

 In June 2016, it was announced that Burgess had completed a mid-season loan to South Sydney for the remainder of the 2016 NRL season.
 Burgess impressed while at South Sydney scoring five tries in nine appearances.
 Despite interest from South Sydney to stay in Australia he decided his future lay at Wigan.